 ArcGIS Web Adaptor (IIS) allows ArcGIS Server to integrate with your existing web server.
 See the system requirements page for more information about supported operating systems for ArcGIS Web Adaptor (IIS).

 ArcGIS Web Adaptor is an application that runs in your existing website and forwards requests to your server machines.
 It polls your site at a regular interval to learn which machines have been added or removed.
 It then forwards traffic to only the currently participating machines.
 When you prepare to expose your server site to an external audience, you should install the Web Adaptor or implement comparable request forwarding and security technology.

 Benefits of the Web Adaptor

 Integrate ArcGIS Server with your organization's existing web server.
 By including a web server in your site, you can host web applications that use your GIS services.

 Provide a single endpoint that distributes incoming requests to the servers in your site.

 Make your ArcGIS Server available through your organization's standard website and port.
 Use the Web Adaptor if you don't want users to see the default port, 6080, or the default site name, arcgis.

 Block the ArcGIS Server Administrator Directory and ArcGIS Server Manager from the view of external users.

-Prevent ArcGIS Desktop users from establishing administrative or publisher connections to ArcGIS Server.
+Prevent ArcGIS Pro users from establishing administrative or publisher connections to ArcGIS Server.

 Use your organization's identity store and security policies at the web-tier level.
 For example, if you're using IIS, you can use Integrated Windows Authentication to restrict who enters the portal.
 You can also use a Public Key Infrastructure (PKI) if the web server has built-in or extensible support.
 This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and ArcGIS Server.